rodneyshupe/Cookbook/Recipes/Sauces/BuffaloSauce.rst

 -----------

 -  1 1/2 tablespoons unsalted butter
--  1 1/2 tablespoons Frank’s Hot Sauce (you can use Tabasco or Sriracha sauce as well)
+-  1 1/2 tablespoons Frank's Hot Sauce (you can use Tabasco or Sriracha sauce as well)

 Directions
 ----------